 RPC versus peers and industry

-The VanEck Vectors Oil Services ETF (OIH), an ETF tracking an index of 25 OFS companies, has fallen 35% in the past year.
-Seadrill (SDRL), RES’s smaller-market-cap peer, has fallen 85% during the same period.
-The entire OFS industry has been negatively affected by the energy price crash since June 2014.
+At the same time, the VanEck Vectors Oil Services ETF (OIH), an ETF that tracks an index of 25 OFS companies, has declined by 22%.
+Precision Drilling (PDS), RES’s smaller market cap peer, has declined by 36% during the same period.
+In fact, the entire OFS industry has been negatively affected by the energy price crash since June 2014.

-What does RPC’s share price movement tell us?
+What does RES’s share price movement tell us?

-RPC’s share price has been steady in the stock market, as opposed to many of its peers in the OFS industry, which tumbled in the past year.
-RES’s revenues in the past four quarters suffered in the face of weak demand for OFS products and services, although its bottom-line showed some resilience in some of the quarters in the past one year.
+RPC’s share price has been steady in the stock market, in contrast to many of its peers in the OFS industry, which tumbled in the past year.
+RES’s revenues and cash flow for the past four quarters suffered in the face of weak demand for OFS products and services, although its bottom-line showed some resilience in some of the quarters in the past one year.

-In July 2015, RPC suspended its quarterly dividend.
-RES’s share price has gathered some steam since its one-year low in October 2015.
-It has recovered 60% since then.
-RPC makes up 0.08% of the Vanguard Energy ETF (VDE).
+Notably, in July 2015, RES suspended its quarterly dividend.
+RES’s share price has gathered some steam since its one-year low in October 2015, recovering 60%.
+RES makes up 3.5% of the SPDR S&P Oil & Gas Equipment & Services ETF (XES).

 On May 6, RES’s stock was trading at a 3% discount to its 50-day MA (moving average) and 11.8% above its 200-day MA.

 Moving averages show a smoother trend in the stock’s price movement.
 Remember that a 50-day MA is a short-term MA, whereas a 200-day MA shows a long-term trend.
 RES’s share price has gone ahead of the long-run MA since mid-February.
 Its share price, which also went ahead of its short-run MA in February 2016, has retraced back in the first week of May.
 RES’s share is thus showing strength in a long-run trend but is currently facing some short-run headwinds.